-H&R Block At Home Tax Preparation Software Review
+H&R Block At-Home Tax Preparation Software Review

-H&R Block At Home is best for wage-earners
+H&R Block At Home Is Best for Wage-Earners

+At Home will not assist in calculating a SEP-IRA or solo 401(k), both of which are popular retirement savings plans for the self-employed.
+At Home also will not calculate how much estimated tax payments should be for the current year.
 These are all fairly common issues that self-people face, and At Home could have made those features much more useful.

 Help Questions on Each Page

 H&R Block has aimed to make tax and program help easier to access.
 On the right-hand side of At Home are common questions relevant to the current data entry screen.
 On the input page for the sale of stocks, for example, At Home displays questions covering where to report sales of assets when a Form 1099-B hasn't been received, how much of a stock loss can be deducted, and how to enter data from a consolidated brokerage statement.
 Unlike TurboTax, which uses a community model to answer questions, the answers in At Home are written by the H&R Block staff.